 So, is “sustainability” the new, Big Farm catchphrase, like democracy is for Big Oil?

-Pursuant to a previous reference by Green Car Congress to a UN Report, i.e., the livestock sector generates more GHG emissions than the transport sector, GCC commentator Andrey provides a comprehensive summary of concerns about GHG emissions from the agriculture sector:
+Pursuant to a previous reference by Green Car Congress3 to a UN Report, i.e., the livestock sector generates more GHG emissions than the transport sector, GCC commentator Andrey provides a comprehensive summary of concerns about GHG emissions from the agriculture sector:

 Agriculture emits much more GHG than combustion of fossil fuels, it is well researched and well downplayed fact.
 To put numbers into perspective, just released research estimates CO2 emissions from human respiration being 0.6 GT carbon per year, domesticated animals respiration releases 1.5 GTC, plus 1 GTC from decomposition of human and domesticated animals waste; total 3.1 GTC per year.
 Compare it to 7 GTC emitted by combustion of fossil fuels.
 Presented numbers do not include huge emissions of methane from domesticated animals farting and belching (regular cow emits close to 600 liters of methane daily), and emissions of GHG associated with growing food for humans and feed for animals.